Wells High School: Culture

 The school mascot is the Warrior and the title of the yearbook is Abenaki.
 Both names reflect the significance of Native Americans in the history of Wells.
 The school colors are red, white, and black.

 In 2014, Wells High School announced plans to phase out certain visual aspects of the Warrior mascot — specifically the stereotypical profile of a male Native American person's head — in favor of different imagery, such as a stylized "W," in an effort to focus less on any specific race or ethnicity.
-As of 2016, however, certain renovated and newly constructed areas of the building, such as computer labs and the entrance to the athletics wing, prominently feature the "Indian head" image.
+As of 2016, however, certain renovated and newly constructed areas of the building, such as computer labs and the entrance to the athletics wing, prominently featured the "Indian head" image.

 In 2018, Wells decided to keep the Warrior name but retire the Native American imagery that had been associated with it.
-This was partly in response to a 2017 Portland Press Article that reported on offensive behavior by Wells fans mocking Native Americans at a high school football game.
-And in 2019, Maine became the first state to ban the use of Native American mascots in schools.
+This was partly in response to a 2017 Portland Press article that reported on offensive behavior by Wells fans mocking Native Americans at a high school football game.

+In 2019, Maine became the first state to ban the use of Native American mascots in schools.